ravenrebels/ravencoin-sign-transaction/README.md

 To sign a transaction, inputs and outputs are not enough, we need the UTXOs used (to get each utxo.script)

-bitcoinjs-lib cant sign a unsigned transaction from Ravencoin out of the box because of this line in transaction_builder.js
+bitcoinjs-lib cant sign an unsigned transaction from Ravencoin out of the box because of this line in transaction_builder.js
 `const prevOutScript = payments.p2pkh({ pubkey: ourPubKey }).output;` That is, transaction_builder assumes that the previous outputscript was "just" our pub key/address, that is not true in the case of Ravencoin asset transfer transactions.